aadilmallick/my-notes-docusaurus/docs/ai-assisted-coding/08-claude-code.md

 - `context/coding-standards.md`: An overview of the desired coding style, what abstractions to use, and what libraries to use.
 - `context/project-overview.md`: An overview of the project and the architecture involved.
 - `context/project-overview.md`: An overview of the project and the architecture involved

+#### Nested `CLAUDE.md`

+Claude Code reads context from `.claude/CLAUDE.md` files at multiple levels, merging them from most general to most specific:

+1. **Home Directory** (`~/.claude/CLAUDE.md`)
+   - Organization-wide defaults: your coding standards, team norms, preferred libraries
+   - Examples: "We use Jest for testing", "All code comments in English", "Prefer functional patterns"

+2. **Project Root** (`.claude/CLAUDE.md`)
+   - Project-specific context: stack, architecture, quality bar, known issues
+   - Examples: "This is a Next.js + Postgres monorepo", "Database migrations in /migrations", "Feature flags in config.json"

+3. **Nested Directories** (`.claude/CLAUDE.md` in subdirectories)
+   - Feature or module-specific context
+   - Examples: In `src/components/.claude/CLAUDE.md`: "All components use TypeScript, Tailwind CSS, Storybook"

+> [!IMPORTANT]
+> **Claude Code reads all three, with nested directories overriding parent levels.** This layering lets you be specific where needed without repeating yourself.

 ### Manage context with claude rules